Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: Preliminaries

 \prof It is a direct consequence of Corollary \ref{weakdual1}. $\square$

-In the following statements, we always assume that $b=Ad$ and $a=Bc$.
-Furthermore, if $d\in K$ and $c\in K^*$, then the problems (\ref{primaljihe1}) and (\ref{primaljihe2}) are feasible.
+In the following statements, we assume $b=Ad$ and $a=Bc$.
+Alternatively, $d$ and $c$ are feasible for (\ref{primaljihe1}) and (\ref{primaljihe2}), respectively.

-If $L=R(A)$, then we can rewrite the primal program (\ref{primaljihe10}) in the form Correspondingly, its dual is in the form where $L^{\bot}$ denotes the orthogonal complement of $L$ in $\mathbb{R}^q$, e.g., see Nesterov and Nemirovski \cite{NN94}, and Todd \cite{Tod09}.
-Under Assumption 1, $L^{\bot}=R(M)\oplus R(B)$ such that the above dual program (\ref{geome2}) is the same as the program (\ref{primaljihe30}).
-Therefore, the choice of the matrices $B$ and $M$ in (\ref{primaljihe30}) is not unique for a given matrix $A$.
-The similar results also hold for the primal program (\ref{primaljihe2}) without perturbation and the corresponding nonstandard dual program.
-In order to establish the relationship between the mpCLO problems (\ref{primaljihe1}) and (\ref{primaljihe2}), we propose Assumption 1.

-We say that a conic linear optimization problem is strictly feasible or the Slater condition holding if there is a feasible interior.
-For example, for the primal program (\ref{primaljihe10}), a feasible solution $x$ is called to be strictly feasible if $x\in \operatorname{int}(K)$; and for the nonstandard dual program (\ref{primaljihe30}), a feasible solution $y$ is called to be strictly feasible if $y\in \operatorname{int}(K^*)$.
-The following strong duality theorem is fundamental (e.g., Refs. \cite{Bar02,BS00,BL05,BV04,LV16,Tun11}).
+We say that a CLO problem is strictly feasible or satisfies Slater's condition if a feasible interior exists.
+For example, for (\ref{primaljihe10}), a feasible solution, $x$, is strictly feasible if $x\in \operatorname{int}(K)$; whereas for (\ref{primaljihe30}), a feasible solution, $y$, is strictly feasible if $y\in \operatorname{int}(K^*)$.
+The following strong duality theorem is fundamental (Refs. \cite{Bar02,BS00,BL05,BV04,LV16,Tun11}).